 - University of California, Berkeley, of course.
 Useful for radical left political flavoring.Trivia

-- Wellesley College — This one is handy if a feminist overtone is needed.
+- Wellesley College — This one is handy if you need a feminist overtone.

 - The University of Glasgow in Scotland fits the political part of this but not really the pretentiousness bit.
 That would be St Andrews or Edinburgh.

 - The University of Colorado at Boulder — Much like UC Berkeley.
-A liberal college in a liberal enclave in a conservative(-ish, see The Several States) state, referred to as "9 square miles surrounded by reality".
-Ward Churchill (he of the infamous essay alleging that the 9/11 victims were "little Eichmanns") was a professor here, and like UC–Santa Cruz, it has a large pothead population, and endorses a Halloween nudist run where revellers will wear nothing but jack-o’-lanterns on their heads, which annoys the local police to no end.
+A liberal college in a liberal enclave in a conservative(-ish, see The Several States) state, referred to as “nine square miles surrounded by reality”.
+Ward Churchill (he of the infamous essay alleging that the 9/11 victims were “little Eichmanns”) was a professor here, and like UC–Santa Cruz, it has a large pothead population, and endorses a Halloween nudist run where revellers will wear nothing but jack-o’-lanterns on their heads, which annoys the local police to no end.

 - Virginia Commonwealth University, Particularly the school of Arts, is known for its highly liberal use of drugs and high amount of Hipsters.

-- Kent State University, Kent, Ohio — Popular for anti-war-style liberals, thanks to the 1970 National Guard shooting that left 4 students dead.
+- Kent State University, Kent, Ohio — Popular for antiwar-style liberals, thanks to the 1970 National Guard shooting that left four students dead.

-- Antioch College in Yellow Springs, Ohio, has a reputation for "progressive activism" where students were known to adorn the interior hallways with left-wing graffiti.
-Or, as Aileen LeBlanc of NPR's All Things Considered put it, "The college stands proudly as a progressive place, with a reputation of breeding beatnik, toxic, hippy, gay, New Age, vegan weirdoes."
+- Antioch College in Yellow Springs, Ohio, has a reputation for ‘progressive activism’ where students were known to adorn the interior hallways with left-wing graffiti.
+Or, as Aileen LeBlanc of NPR’s All Things Considered put it, “The college stands proudly as a progressive place, with a reputation of breeding beatnik, toxic, hippie, gay, New Age, vegan weirdoes.”
 And she was being sympathetic.
-The college was closed from June, 2008 to October, 2011 for "restructuring."
+The college was closed from June, 2008 to October, 2011 for ‘restructuring.’